 A conviction for a domestic violence offense can have a long-lasting impact on many aspects of a defendant's personal life, including their personal relationships, parenting, and employment.
 It is always in your best interests to, at a minimum, consult with a domestic violence defense lawyer about any allegations.

-Contact a Domestic Violence Defense Attorney in Hall County Today
+Contact a Family Violence Defense Attorney in Hall County Now

 If you've been charged with a domestic violence offense, you should call us immediately .
 We will listen to your version of events, assess the strength of the evidence against you, and advise you of any defenses that may be available to you.
 Fill out an online submission form or call us at (770) 249-4405 to schedule a free consultation now.